galeraga/3D-semantic-parsing/README.md

 More info about the S3DIS dataset can be found at: http://buildingparser.stanford.edu/dataset.html

+From this original S3DIS dataset:

+- A ground truth file (called s3dis_summary.csv) has been created to speed up the process to get to the point cloud files, avoiding recurrent operating system folder traversals.
-From this original S3DIS dataset, two custom datasets have been created to feed the dataloaders, depending on the desired goal:
+- Two custom datasets have been created to feed the dataloaders, depending on the desired goal (S3DISDataset4Classification and S3DISDataset4Segmentation).

 #### S3DISDataset4Classification